Noviel/osnova/README.md

     npm i osnova [--save] [--production]

-  **--production** - use in most cases.
-It will not install any Babel stuff.
-Use this flag if you want to use prebuilt version of OSNOVA.
+ Use **--production** in the most cases.
+It will not install any build-related stuff.
+(Honestly, there is no reason to build it by yourself.)

 ###Usage